 If your water test results show that you have dirt, clay, silt or other contaminants that create cloudy or dirty water, the Culligan Medallist Series® Whole House Water Filter can help.
 This system is efficient and low maintenance, ensuring that you get cleaner, better water running through your entire home.

-NSF International is an accredited organization that works to test and certify products to ensure that they meet public health standards.
+There are organization that work to test and certify products to ensure that they meet public health standards.
 Their mission is to protect and improve global human health.
-When choosing a water filtration system for your home, you’ll want it to be backed by NSF or other organizations with similar goals for quality assurance.
+When choosing a water filtration system for your home, you’ll want it to be backed by one of these organizations that aims to ensure quality.

 If you’re not sure which whole house water filtration system is the best for your home, a Culligan Water Expert can help.
 We can test your water and customize our recommendations specifically for your home’s water problems.
 We’re here to ensure you get the best filtration system for your needs, so you can enjoy better, healthier water you can depend on.